 The response to this is that music is not prohibited because of its inherent impurity.
 It is prohibited due to other reasons in Allah’s wisdom.
 In light of those reasons, Allah also allowed it on certain times like Eid and marriage.

 We can theorize about those reasons.
 Perhaps Allah decided that music leads to evil if left unchecked, and that is obvious in how music almost always degenerates into immorality.
 So, possibly because of the inherent risk associated with music, God heavily restricted it, allowing it sometimes and not allowing it most of the time.
-In this way, people are not at affected by the risk.
+In this way, people are not affected by the risk.

 6.3 The Reasons Given For Prohibiting Music Do Not Make Sense